polarismesh/polaris-java/polaris-examples/quickstart-example/README.md

 ### Connect to polaris

+1.Make sure you have correctly config `dependencyManagement`，refer：[add-maven-dependency](https://github.com/polarismesh/polaris-java#add-maven-dependency)

-1. Add dependency polaris-all in the pom.xml file in your project.
+2. Add dependency polaris-all in the pom.xml file in your project.
 ```
 <dependency>
     <groupId>com.tencent.polaris</groupId>